webeweb/bootstrap-bundle/README.md

 > done without prior notice to consumers of this package.
 Of course this code
 > will become stable at a certain point, but for now, use at your own risk.

+`bootstrap-bundle` eases the use of Bootstrap to display components in your Symfony application by providing Twig extensions and PHP objects to do the heavy lifting.
+The bundle include the excellent framework [Bootstrap](https://getbootstrap.com/) and some useful plugins.

 <img src="https://raw.githubusercontent.com/webeweb/bootstrap-bundle/master/Resources/doc/images/bootstrap-stack_1024x0860.png" alt="Bootstrap bundle" align="right" width="416"/>

 Includes: